 Students and the Community

-Their lifestyle may be different to yours – they may work shifts or have children.
-Being a good neighbour isn't hard, just a little consideration is all that is required.
+Your neighbours may have a different lifestyle to you – they may work shifts, have children or be trying to enjoy a peaceful retirement.
+Being a good neighbour isn't hard, a little consideration is all that is required.

 Getting to know your neighbours

 • Perhaps the single most important move you can make.

 • Just knock on the door and introduce yourself or say hello when you spot each other on the street or in the garden.

 • Not everyone will share your taste in music – keep the volume down to a reasonable level.